Anhtram-NodeJS/UserLocation/README.md

   c.
 Returns a visitId which can be referenced in the GET.
 Visit IDs are globally unique to the location submission

 2. GET /visit
   a.
-Can be queried with either of the following patterns:
+Can be queried with either of the following patterns
      i. visitId
     ii. both of the following two query params:
         . userId
         . searchString- A string which is attempted to be matched over the 5 most recent locations the user has visited.
            The matching should be fuzzy, and case insensitive.